paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 (c) Performance Indicators.
 The first report, filed 180 days after the date of this order, shall include annual performance indicators and measurable objectives for department action.
 Each report filed thereafter shall measure the department’s performance against the objectives set forth in the initial report.

 Sec.
 6. Responsibilities of All Executive Departments and Agencies.
-All executive departments and agencies (agencies) shall: (a) designate an agency employee to serve as the liaison and point of contact with the White House Office of Faith-Based and Neighborhood Partnerships; and
+All executive departments and agencies (agencies) shall: (a) designate an agency employee to serve as the liaison and point of contact with the White House Faith Office; and

-(b) cooperate with the White House Office of Faith-Based and Neighborhood Partnerships and provide such information, support, and assistance to the White House Office of Faith-Based and Neighborhood Partnerships as it may request, to the extent permitted by law.
+(b) cooperate with the White House Faith Office and provide such information, support, and assistance to the White House Faith Office as it may request, to the extent permitted by law.

 Sec.
 7. Administration and Judicial Review. (a) The agencies’ actions directed by this Executive Order shall be carried out subject to the availability of appropriations and to the extent permitted by law.

 (b) This order does not create any right or benefit, substantive or procedural, enforceable at law or equity against the United States, its agencies or instrumentalities, its officers or employees, or any other person.

+[Ex.
+Ord.
+14205, which directed amendment of Ex.
+Ord.
+13198, set out above, by substituting “White House Faith Office” for “White House Office of Faith-Based and Community Initiatives” or “White House OFBCI”, “Center for Faith” for “Center for Faith-based and Community Initiatives,”, and “Centers for Faith” for “Centers for Faith-based and Community Initiatives” wherever appearing, was executed by substituting “White House Faith Office” for “White House Office of Faith-Based and Neighborhood Partnerships”, “Center for Faith” for “Center for Faith-Based and Neighborhood Partnerships”, and “Centers for Faith” for “Centers for Faith-Based and Neighborhood Partnerships” to reflect the probable intent of the President and the intervening amendment by Ex.
+Ord.
+No. 14015.]

 #### Ex.
 Ord.
 No. 13272.
 Proper Consideration of Small Entities in Agency Rulemaking
 Ex.
 Ord.
 No. 13272, Aug.
 13, 2002, 67 F.R.
 53461, provided: